 Treat each moment like a seed for the future.
 The man you treat well today can become a studio executive in ten years and remember how you treated him.

 The greatest lesson Kevin learned was humility.
 Nothing in life is certain.
-You can be rich and successful in one moment, and pour or dad in the next, even if you did all the right things.
-His TV show and film bombed and no one in Hollywood would touch him.
+You can be rich and successful in one moment, and poor or dead in the next, even if you did all the right things.
+His TV show and film career at the time bombed, and afterwards no one in Hollywood would touch him.
 One moment, he had made multiple six figures, and the next, he couldn’t get a gig anymore.
 He eventually returned to stand-up comedy on the road rather than sit there with no opportunities in Hollywood.
 You should measure yourself by the effort you put in, not the result because we all end up dead.

 Often, Kevin’s greatest opportunities are the ones he undervalued most.
 A successful producer pitched him a movie idea, and he was interested but did not think much of it.
 When pitched, there were a lot of projections and vague claims.
 In these situations, Kevin assess people not by what they say but by who they are.
 This producer was hard working.
-The movie became successful.
+He ended up doing the movie, and it was successful.

 Positivity – secret to happiness, you get what you give

 Commitment – If you make a promise or commitment to work or be someone, keep it.

 Discomfort – never get too comfortable.
 Work gives meaning to life.